Home Group estate

 • We then agree an action plan with you once we have assessed your case and keep you up to date in a way that suits you.
 The action plan will have agreed timescales of when we expect to solve the issue

-• We investigate using the appropriate legal powers available to us to help tackle ASB
+• We investigate using the appropriate legal powers available to us to help tackle issues

 • We make sure Home Group colleagues are trained so the service you receive is the best it can be

-• We look to prevent ASB from happening in the future.
+• We look to prevent issues from happening in the future.
 This may include working with other organisations to help improve your quality of life

 Advice on dealing with...